Top Places to See Cherry Blossoms and Spring Wildflowers Near Boston

 Take the whole family on a college visit.
 This one has its own botanical garden!
 Currently, the outdoor gardens, indoor spaces, and greenhouses are open to the public.
 You'll interact with different species of plants and trees, including flowering trees.
 Make sure to stop by the butterfly garden.

 Journey north to visit Cider Hill Farm in Amesbury to see all it has to offer.
 There are animals to feed, a play space, a farm store, and more.
-If you want to try the Tulip Fest, they anticipate tickets will go on sale late April or early May.
-Pre-purchased tickets are required.
-They planted 100,000 tulip bulbs in preparation for picking, so no need to fly to Amsterdam this year; there are plenty of tulips in Massachusetts!
+Plus, Tulip Fest features 100,000 tulip bulbs planted for picking, offering a beautiful experience right here in Massachusetts.
+No need to fly to Amsterdam—there are plenty of stunning tulips to enjoy locally!

 Places featured in this article: